Teach First is committed to protecting your personal information and being transparent about any information we hold about you.

 Teach First may disclose your personal information in the following circumstances:

 To our subsidiaries, suppliers or service providers, where this is needed to provide the products or services you've requested from us.
-This includes, for example, the schools and universities we partner with to deliver initial teacher training as part of the Leadership Development Programme.
+This includes, for example, the schools and universities we partner with to deliver initial teacher training as part of the Training Programme.

 To third parties who provide a service to us and are data processors.
 This would include trusted partners that work with us to provide Teach First information and marketing services (subject to your marketing preferences and our internal policies and procedures).
 We require such third parties to comply with our instructions and data protection laws, making sure that appropriate controls are in place.
 We enter into contracts with our data processors and monitor their activities to ensure they are complying with Teach First’s policies and procedures.